 There Are Basically 5 Options to Fund a Solar Project

 Prepaid Power Purchase Agreements (PPA)

-Under traditional “full cost” PPAs, a large bank, a Wall Street Investor or another unaffiliated entity is profiting from the financing of your nonprofit’s solar project.
+Under traditional “full cost” PPAs, a large bank, a Wall Street Investor or another unaffiliated entity is profiting from the financing of your nonprofit or tax exempt organization’s solar project.
 CollectiveSun’s “Prepaid” PPAs differ because they are funded by community members who profit from the transaction, thereby keeping dollars in the community.